Jimmy Love (footballer)

 James Love (17 March 1858 – 27 September 1882) was a Scottish footballer who is acknowledged as one of the first professional football players in England, having played for Darwen in the late 1870s.
 He was a native of Glasgow and played for Partick before moving to England to play for Darwen.
-He died in 1882 whilst serving for the British military in Egypt.
+He died in 1882 whilst serving in the British military in Egypt.

 Early life

 Love was born in Gushetfaulds Cottage in Glasgow in 1858.
 He set himself up as a street-cleaning contractor in Partick but got into financial difficulties and in October 1878, his two horses and his equipment, including a street-sweeping machine, were sold off at a public warrant sale.
 Shortly afterwards he was summoned to the Glasgow bankruptcy court but he failed to show up and the court postponed the case for a month.

 On 21 November 1878, he again failed to appear and the local Sheriff issued a warrant for his arrest.
 It was never served as he had left Scotland and moved to Darwen.